cesium/safira/bin/docker_config/README.md

 ## How to Run?

-To create a PostgreSQL container and a user, you just nedd to run:
+To create a PostgreSQL container and a user, you just need to run:

 ```
 make